 Pick up some travel insurance

-If you don’t have travel insurance, you should probably buy some online.
-We usually suggest World Nomads.
-[LINK?]
+If you don’t have travel insurance, you should probably buy some online from a provider such as World Nomads.
 But if you’re a Japan resident and speak fluent Japanese, you might choose to buy yours at either of the Japanese insurance counters in the departures hall.
 These are Tokyo Marine & Nichido Fire Insurance and Sompo Japan Nipponkoa Insurance Inc. respectively.

 Charging stands near the information desk in the departures hall. - image © Florentyna Leow